-With a week of heavy rain apparently set to end today and floodwaters across the country starting to recede, authorities fear that a missing teenager’s presumed death may be at least the fifth caused by last week’s severe weather.
+With a week of heavy rain apparently set to end today and floodwaters across the country starting to recede, authorities fear that a missing teenager’s death may be at least the fifth caused by last week’s inclement weather.

 Flooding has so far affected 13 provinces and Phnom Penh, according to Keo Vy, deputy director of information at the National Committee for Disaster Management.
 Four people have been killed and one remains missing as a result of the floods, he added.

 Officials fear that the death toll could rise even further as the full extent of the damage becomes clear.

 “It could be more than five deaths during the flash rainstorms,” said Mr Vy.

 On Oct 11, a fisherman washed up dead in Kompong Chhnang province, and a 4-year-old boy drowned in a Phnom Penh drain, Mr Vy said.
 Two more people were killed on Oct 12: a fisherman in Preah Sihanouk province and a 30-year-old man who drowned after slipping into a flooded pond in Siem Reap’s Puok district.